How to make Calendula Lotion

-You can think of making a cream like you would of making mayonnaise – but instead of using egg to bind water and oil together you use Emulsifying Wax.
-Though there are other emulsifiers, E-Wax is the easiest to use for the home and hobby beauty producer.
+You can think of making lotion like you would of making mayonnaise – but instead of using egg to bind water and oil together you use Emulsifying Wax.
+Though there are other emulsifiers, standard Emulsifying Wax NF is one of the easiest to use.

 Ingredients that soothe and moisturize